-Fig. 4 shows a comparison of log (creep rate) vs. log (stress) for the 2y-aged and unaged materials.
-The creep rate of the 2y-aged material is significantly faster than that of the unaged one.
-The relationships between the creep rate and stress follow a good linearity.
+Fig. 4 shows a comparison of log (creep rate) vs. log (stress) for the aged and unaged materials.
+The creep rate of the 3y-aged material is significantly faster than that of the unaged materials.
+However, there is no difference in the creep rates among the aged materials.
+The plots between the creep rate and stress reveals a good linearity.
 In the comparison of the Monkman-Grant (M-G) relationships between creep rupture time and creep rate, it was investigated that a marginal difference in slope was for the two materials.
 Thus, at this creep condition of Alloy 617, it is assumed that creep deformation corresponds to power-law creep region, and its mechanism is governed by a climb of dislocation.
-The A and n values of Norton's power-law constants for the unaged and aged materials can be obtained using Fig. 4.
+The A and n values of Norton's power-law constants for the unaged and aged materials can be obtained by Fig. 4.

-Fig. 5 shows the variations of creep rupture ductility with the creep rupture times for the 2y-aged and unaged materials tested at 900°C. The 2y-aged material is higher in creep rupture elongation and reduction of area than unaged material.
-But, the rupture ductility is almost constant with an increase in the rupture time for two materials.
+Fig. 5 shows the variations of creep rupture ductility with the creep rupture times for the aged and unaged materials tested at 900°C. The 3y-aged material is higher in creep rupture elongation and reduction of area than unaged material.
+But, the rupture ductility is almost constant with an increase in the rupture time.
 The reason for this is that in the lower stress of longer time, the creep rupture of Alloy 617 mainly occurs due to cavity formation rather than failure by necking.

 Fig. 5.
-Comparison of creep rupture elongation vs. rupture time in the 2y-aged and unaged materials at 900°C
+Comparison of creep rupture elongation vs. rupture time in the aged and unaged materials at $900^{\circ}\mathrm{C}$